sooriyaarachchi/pybites.github.io-src/content/codechallenge20.md

 * Define a subclass that inherits from the parent class.
 For example you could let (Lightning)Talk, KeyNote and Workshop be subclasses (inherit from) Session.
 Other examples: Employee - Manager / Developer, Car - Toyota, Account - SavingsAccount ... you get the idea.

 * Define another class for use in the initial (sub)class.
 So for the PyCon Session example you could pull in a bunch of Person (Developer) objects that joined it.
 This [Python OOP book](http://www.amazon.com/dp/1784398780/?tag=pyb0f-20) has an example of a Notebook class to which Note objects are getting added.
-Or you have a Blog with Posts, Tags, Categories, Comments, that seems a straightforward one.
+Or you could model a Blog with Posts, Tags, Categories, Comments.
 The possibilities are endless.

-* Another option that could be a good fit for OOP is developing a simple game with different Characters (Monsters, Heros, Princesses) and Places they go, each class (blueprint) defining its own state (attributes) and behaviors (methods).
+* Another (more fun) option that could be a good fit for OOP is developing a simple game with different Characters (Monsters, Heros, maybe Princesses even?) and Places they go, each class (blueprint) defining its own state (attributes) and behaviors (methods).

 * We hope you follow along so far.
 For the more experienced coders among us, get bonus credits if you can: